-486 Solidarity in action during the COVID-19 pandemic
+Solidarity in action during the COVID-19 pandemic

-The way that the COVID-19 pandemic has impacted on all EU Member States, to varying degrees, may have facilitated solidarity within Europe.(42) It can be debated, however, to what extent solidarity was manifest at the EU level, beyond that seen in particular border regions and some countries.
-Some governments and commentators have argued that "the European Union's crisis management had been inadequate, lacking solidarity".(43)
+The way that the COVID-19 pandemic has impacted on all EU Member States, to varying degrees, may have facilitated solidarity within Europe.(38) It can be debated, however, to what extent solidarity was manifest at the EU level, beyond that seen in particular border regions and some countries.
+Some governments and commentators have argued that "the European Union's crisis management had been inadequate, lacking solidarity".(39)

-In the COVID-19 pandemic - given that health remained primarily a national competency - the EU's response has mostly been restricted to supporting and coordinating the implementation of

-EU's response has mostly been restricted to supporting and coordinating the implementation of health measures adopted by individual Member States.
-Examples of solidarity included the transfer of patients and the dispatch of medical equipment, masks, training support, plasma centres, disinfection robots, common procurement on vaccines, all facilitated by the European Commission's interventions; the loosening of border controls to allow the movement of medical staff, patients, and medical products; and the release of a reserve of medical equipment financed mostly by the European Union with small contributions by the Member States.
-The ESM has been activated to finance health-related spending and the European Central Bank has indicated that it could purchase national debt without respecting the principle of proportionality.(44)
+In the COVID-19 pandemic - given that health remained primarily a national competency - the EU's response has mostly been restricted to supporting and coordinating the implementation of health measures adopted by individual Member States.
+Examples of solidarity included the transfer of patients and the dispatch of medical equipment, masks, training support, plasma equipment, disinfection robots, common procurement on vaccines, all facilitated by the European Commission's interventions; the loosening of border controls to allow the movement of medical staff, patients, and medical products; and the release of a reserve of medical equipment financed mostly by the European Union with small contributions by the Member States.
+The ESM has been activated to finance health-related spending and the European Central Bank has indicated that it could purchase national debt without respecting the principle of proportionality.(40)